 Even if rent is unpaid, the tenant still has legal rights.

-Step 3: Try To Agree A Repayment Plan
+Step 3: Try To Agree on a Repayment Plan

 If the tenant responds and wants to resolve the issue, a written repayment plan may be the fastest and least costly option.